What has gone wrong with Lakshya Sen's form post Olympics?

 Similarly, Lakshya trained under Anup Sridhar in 2023 before Vimal Kumar returned as his coach at the start of 2024.
 Vimal and Prakash Padukone accompanied the 23-year-old to the Paris Olympics while Lakshya also had a short stint with Korea coach Yoo Yong-Sung prior to the Olympics.
 It was under Yoo Yong-Sung in 2021-22 that Sen had his best performance on tour.

-Post Paris, his father DK Sen has travelled with the player to tournaments.
+Post Paris Olympics, his father DK Sen has travelled with him to tournaments.

 For more updates, follow Khel Now on Facebook, Twitter, and Instagram; download the Khel Now Android App or IOS App and join our community on Whatsapp & Telegram